 It was a popular ’70s hairstyle for both sexes and was worn by many including Joan Jett, David Cassidy and Gillian Blake (from a UK TV show for children called Follyfoot).

-One famous wearer of a wedge-like cut was American figure skater Dorothy Hamill (pictured).
+One famous wearer of a wedge was American figure skater Dorothy Hamill (pictured).
 In 1976, she won a gold at the Winter Olympics in Innsbruck, Austria, and women across America wanted a haircut just like the sweetheart of skating.

 Hairstyles that encouraged the black community to embrace their natural hair structure, as opposed to being “society correct” with straightened hair, continued to be popular in the 1970s after emerging in the ’60s, predominantly as part of the black pride movement.